Interstate 69 in Texas: Recent and future improvements

-The south terminus of the I-69 designation is to be extended to the Fort Bend–Wharton county line.
-This project is scheduled for completion in 2022.
-The northern terminus I-69 will be extended to Cleveland.
-This project was scheduled for completion in by end of 2022, but got delayed to 2023 due to weather and supply chain issues.
-In the way in Liberty County is the Riggs Cemetery built along construction of the freeway, but TXDOT is preserving it.
-The cemetery was established in 1892.
-It will also be extended to Shepherd.
-That project will begin in 2023 and is scheduled to be completed in 2027.

-On May 29, 2013, the Transportation Commission gave approval to naming completed Interstate-standard segments of US 77 and US 281 as I-69.
+On May 29, 2013, the transportation commission gave approval to naming completed Interstate-standard segments of US 77 and US 281 as I-69.
 On July 15, 2013, the Interstate markers were unveiled.
 US 77 through Cameron and Willacy counties are signed as I-69E.
 That includes 53 mi of existing freeway starting at the international boundary in the middle of the Rio Grande in Brownsville and running north past Raymondville.
 The 13 mi of US 281 freeway in Pharr and Edinburg are signed as I-69C.

-On November 20, 2014, the Transportation Commission voted to add two new sections totaling 6.1 mi to I-69 in south Texas.
-The first section is 1.6 mi of newly finished freeway near Robstown in Nueces County and was codesignated as I-69E/US 77, and the second section is a 4.5 mi section of new freeway on the north side of Edinburg in Hidalgo County which was codesignated as I-69C/US 281.
-The designations were approved by the FHWA and by AASHTO.
-As a result, there is now a total of 192 mi of I-69 in Texas (including I-2).
+On November 20, 2014, the transportation commission voted to add two new sections totaling 6.1 mi to I-69 in south Texas.
+The first section is 1.6 mi of newly finished freeway near Robstown in Nueces County and was co-designated as I-69E/US 77, and the second section is a 4.5 mi section of new freeway on the north side of Edinburg in Hidalgo County which was codesignated as I-69C/US 281.
+The segment of US 59 inside the I-610 loop, through Downtown Houston, was approved for designation as I-69 by the FHWA on March 9, 2015, and approved for signage as I-69 by the Texas Transportation Commission on March 25, 2015.
+The designations were approved by the FHWA and by AASHTO making a total of 192 mi of I-69 in Texas (including I-2).

-On May 24, 2019, both the Texas House of Representatives and the Texas Senate approved a 10-year extension of highway funding needed for I-69.
+On May 24, 2019, both the Texas House of Representatives and Senate approved a 10-year extension of highway funding needed for I-69.